BankkRoll/shaduxe-ui/CONTRIBUTING.md

 ### 2. Add/Update Component Demo [{component}-{variant}-example.tsx]

-Provide a basic example for each variation to showcase your component in the `registry/default/ui` directory.
+Add/Update a basic example for each variation to showcase your component in the `registry/default/ui` directory.
 If it has sizes please show sizes for each variant, here is example of one with sizes and one without

 - ex. with sizes: `registry/default/example/button-default-example.tsx`